CUG-BEODL/TSSCD/README.md

 ### Contact

-If you have any question or want to use the code, please contact 20161001925@cug.edu.cn.
+If you have any question or want to use the code, please contact yanjn@cug.edu.cn.
 ### Acknowledgement

 We appreciate the following github repos a lot for their valuable code base or datasets: